Muzafar-Ali/DAO-nuestroDAO/README.md

 3. Start coding!

 # ***Dapp Features***
-1- Page will show Mint your membership NFT if someone who is not member 2- if already minted the membership NFT Dapp wil directly take member to its Memebers Dashboard 3- create Governance token for voting
+1. Page will show Mint your membership NFT button if someone who is not member
+2.  if already minted the membership NFT Dapp wil directly take member to its Memebers Dashboard
-4-
+3.  create Governance token for voting
+4. Airdrop: find all the member addresses who hold  membership NFTs, airdrop each member random amount 1000 - 10,00 of governance token.
+5. Show off governance token holders on DAO dashboard

 ### **Questions?**